 The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
 Fire and disaster drills are conducted on a regular basis throughout the school year.
-Annually, our school practices a complete earthquake drill, which includes an entire school evacuation.
+Annually, the school practices a complete earthquake drill, which includes an entire school evacuation.
 A storage bin located at the school contains food, water, and other supplies for use during a disaster.
 All visitors must sign in at the front office, wear identification tags while on the school grounds, and sign out upon departure.
-Teachers and administrators provide supervision during passing periods, lunch, and before and after school to ensure the safety of all students.
-Teachers, staff, and administrators are trained and practice lockdown procedures that, in an emergency, can secure the entire campus.
+The principal, teachers, noon aides, and administration supervise before and after school, administration, instructional aides and noon aides supervise during lunch, and noon aides supervise during school hours to ensure the safety of all students.
+Teachers, staff, and administrators are trained (via ALICE) and practice lockdown procedures that, in an emergency, can secure the entire campus.

-A Comprehensive School Safety Plan was developed by the Safe School Committee in order to comply with Senate Bill 187 of 1997.
-This plan was reviewed by school site council in November 2022.
-The plan provides students and staff a means to ensure a safe and orderly learning environment.
-Key elements of the Comprehensive School Safety Plan include the following: monthly facility safety inspections; child abuse reporting procedures; teacher notification of dangerous pupils procedures; disaster response procedures; procedures for safe entering to, and exiting from, school; and protocols for handling active threats on campus.
-Staff have 3-4 trainings annually and drills during the school year to review necessary procedures and protocols for any emergency that may occur.
+A Comprehensive School Safety Plan was developed by the School Safety Plan Committee in order to comply with Senate Bill 187 of 1997.
+The plan provides students, staff, and parents with a means to ensure a safe and orderly learning environment.
+Key elements of the Comprehensive School Safety Plan include the following: monthly facility safety inspections; child abuse reporting procedures; teacher notification of dangerous pupils procedures; disaster response procedures; procedures for safe entering and exiting from school; sexual harassment policy; suspension and expulsion policies; dress code; and discipline policies.
+The School Safety Plan Committee evaluates the plan annually and updates it as needed.
+The School Safety Plan was approved by School Site Council on Dec 7, 2022.